Last Updated on October 29, 2023

 LMWH or warfarin are drugs of choice.
 Low dose unfractionated heparin is not recommended.

 Low molecular weight heparin or LMWH is started 12–24 hours after operation and is given once or twice daily thereafter.
-Warfarin is started the evening after operation, and the dose is titrated to achieve an INR of 2–3.
+Warfarin is started the evening after the operation, and the dose is titrated to achieve an INR of 2–3.

 Because LMWH produces rapid anticoagulation, the risk of bleeding is higher.